Leash Reactivity: Why Walks Feel So Hard

 Only if your dog can stay loose and take food.
 Many reactive dogs need distance and movement before stillness is a fair request.

-Watch for scanning, stiff posture, closed mouth, hard staring, food refusal, pulling forward, or sudden inability to disengage.
+Watch for scanning, stiff posture, a closed mouth, hard staring, food refusal, pulling forward, or a dog who cannot turn away.

 Why leash reactivity happens, why obedience often falls apart outside, and how to start with distance and recovery.